 Glimpse uses a ``stop list'' to avoid indexing very common words.
 This list is not fixed, but rather computed as the index is built.
 For a medium-size index, the default is to put any word that appears at least 500 times per Mbyte (on the average) in the stop-list.
 For a small-size index, the default is words that appear in at least 80% of all files (unless there are fewer than 256 files, in which case there is no stop-list).
 Both defaults can be changed using the -S option, which should be followed by the new number (average per Mbyte when -b indexing is used, or % of files when -o indexing is used).
 Tiny-size indexes do not maintain a stop-list (their effect is minimal).

-The glimpseserver program
+glimpseserver

 By default, Harvest uses the Glimpse index/search subsystem.
 However, Harvest defines a flexible indexing interface, to allow Broker administrators to use different index/search subsystems to accommodate domain-specific requirements.
 For example, it might be useful to provide a relational database back-end.